alivenotions/reader/README.md

 2. Run `yarn install`
 3. For dev server, run `yarn start`
 4. For production build, run `yarn build`
+5. Tests can be run with `yarn test`

 ## Dependencies